Home Builds Reviews Parts Lab Bricks & Therapy Scale Guides About Blog GameSetBrick Subscribe

 Build Experience

 The Soccer Ball is one of the most structurally unusual LEGO sets released in recent years.
-The 1,498-piece build achieves a near-perfect sphere using a combination of LEGO Technic elements as an internal armature, layered with large white 10×10 dish pieces and custom-printed deco tiles on the exterior.
-The build is methodical and the internal structure is clever — you're essentially building a geodesic skeleton first, then cladding it.
-Plan for a few hours of focused work.
-The build is accessible for experienced teens and up, though the early framing stages require careful attention to orientation.
+The 1,498-piece build achieves a near-perfect sphere using a combination of LEGO Technic elements as an internal armature, layered with large white 10x10 dish pieces and custom-printed deco tiles on the exterior.
+You are essentially building a geodesic skeleton first, then cladding it with the curved exterior panels that create the football's distinctive surface pattern.
+The early stages require careful attention to orientation - one misaligned Technic connection and the sphere will not close properly later.

 Technique Value